omostan/agGrid/README.md

-# agGrid
-agGrid in Angular 7
+# agGrid in Angular 7

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.